-While not everyone is lonelier during confinement (some may be surrounded by family when they usually live alone), it can bring up feelings of longing for a partner to go through tough times with in solidarity.
+While loneliness for singles isn't universal (some may be surrounded by family when they usually live alone), it can bring up feelings of longing for a partner to go through tough times with in solidarity.

 So does that mean we’re back to the days of "going steady" and old-fashioned courting?
 Not necessarily, but we’re certainly entering a more intentional dating environment.
 Most dating advice will tell you to play it cool, but during these times of serious health risks, you may have to get comfortable asking personal questions early on.